kaivu1999/kaivu1999.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year student at Computer Science and Engineering Department of Indian Institute of Technology, Delhi (IIT-Delhi).
+I am currently working at at DevRev with a vision to revolutionize the way software products are built.
+I am interested in applying AI to problems of different domains.

-I am currently working with Prof Parag Singla on Machine Translation for low resource languages.
+I completed my bachelors in 2021, majoring in Computer Science and Engineering and specialization in Artificial Intelligence and Machine Learning from Indian Institute of Technology, Delhi (IIT-Delhi).
+For my undergratuate thesis, I worked with Prof Parag Singla on Machine Translation for low resource languages.
 I am interested in developing machine learning techniques with motivation of intersting applications in other fields.

-In my free time I get involved in Sports like Tennis, Table Tennis, Football, Aquatics, Basketball.
+In my free time I get involved in Sports like Tennis, Table Tennis, Football, Aquatics, Basketball, Dancing...
 Recently I have started distance running.
 Follow me on  <a href="https://www.strava.com/athletes/79434749">Strava</a> :)

 Contact Me
 ----